ssh-auth-cmd Configuration and Setup

 User Switching

-runs as root (recommended), you can specify different users for each command:
+When ssh-auth-cmd runs as root (recommended), you can specify different users for each command:

 - If

-is specified in a command config, that command runs as the specified user - If
+useris specified in a command config, that command runs as the specified user - If

-is not running as root, theuser
+ssh-auth-cmdis not running as root, theuserfield is ignored

 This allows for principle of least privilege - each command can run with only the permissions it needs.